2025-ilaria/project-/llm-prompts.md

 Both ChatGPT and Gemini provided accurate and reliable information, including the names of the two architects who designed the Teatro Massimo in Palermo, as well as two key dates: the start of construction and the inauguration date.

+3️⃣ **Missing information: cultural events hosted by Teatro Massimo**

+This prompt uses a few-shot technique by providing CHAT GPT and Gemini with examples of other cultural institutions and the types of events they host.
+By showing these examples, the AI can better understand the expected answer format and the scope of information desired.
+The prompt clearly asks for a detailed and comprehensive list of events at the Teatro Massimo, including operas, concerts, ballet, and festivals, allowing the model to generate a structured and relevant response.